blabond/ReforgeLitePlusClassic/README.md

 ---

 ## Overview
-ReforgeLite is a lightweight reforging calculator that helps you figure out the optimal strategy to reforge your gear given your stat weights and caps without leaving the game.
+ReforgeLite Plus is a lightweight reforging calculator that helps you figure out the optimal strategy to reforge your gear given your stat weights and caps without leaving the game.

 ---